 You should only get tested or treated if UTI symptoms come back.

 Antibiotics can have side effects, such as fever, rash, diarrhea, nausea, vomiting, headache, tendon ruptures, and nerve damage.

 Antibiotics can cause future problems.

 Also, antibiotics may help “drug resistant” bacteria grow.
 These bacteria are harder to kill.
 They cause illnesses that are harder to cure.
-Your doctor may have to try several antibiotics.
+Your health care provider may have to try several antibiotics.
 This increases the risk of complications.
 The resistant bacteria can also be passed on to others.
-If you get an infection from resistant bacteria, you may need more doctor visits and medicines that cost more.
+If you get an infection from resistant bacteria, you may need more visits and medicines that cost more.

 When should older people take antibiotics for a UTI?

 If you have UTI symptoms, antibiotics can help.

 Some kinds of surgery can cause bleeding in the urinary tract—for example, prostate surgery and some procedures to remove kidney stones or bladder tumors.
 If you are going to have this surgery, you may need testing and treatment for bacteria in urine.

 Steps to help you prevent urinary tract infections (UTIs):